Bitcoin btc

 • GPU – From Nvidia GTX 1070 or AMD Vega 56

-At the current Bitcoin (BTC) price point of $55K, a single, medium-ranged Bitcoin mining machine with 50 TH/s would be able to mine 1 BTC within one year.
+At the current bitcoin price point of $55K, a single, medium-ranged Bitcoin mining machine with 50 TH/s would be able to mine 1 BTC within one year.
 As you can see, we have long passed the threshold where Bitcoin mining can be effectively done at such a small scale.

-Nonetheless, there is an alternative form of crypto mining in the form of cloud mining.
-For example, StormGain offers a cloud mining service with which you can mine up to 0.0318 BTC per day.
-This is a legit way of mining without suspicious malware being installed on your computer, or even having to have a mining rig.
+Nonetheless, there is an alternative form of crypto mining, cloud mining.
+For example, StormGain offers a cloud mining service with which you can mine up to 0.0318 BTC daily.
+This is a legitimate way of mining without suspicious malware being installed on your computer or even having to have a mining rig.
 Otherwise, StormGain wouldn’t be a member of the Blockchain Association of the Financial Commission.

-In the early days of Bitcoin adoption, it was commonplace to employ commercial GPUs for cryptocurrency mining.
+In the early days of Bitcoin adoption, employing commercial GPUs for cryptocurrency mining was commonplace.
 While people still use that method in areas with cheap electricity, such an approach to Bitcoin mining has long outlived its cost-effectiveness.

-In fact, Bitcoin was originally coded to be mined by CPU power, not GPU.
+In fact, bitcoin was originally coded to be mined by CPU power, not GPU.
 Only later did Bitcoin core developers decide to harness the greater hashing power of GPUs.
-Eventually, even they were outclassed by specialized hardware called ASIC miner, standing for Application Specific Integrated Circuits.
-Any serious Bitcoin mining farm now consists of ASICs.
+Eventually, they were even outclassed by specialized hardware called ASIC miners, which stands for Application Specific Integrated Circuits.
+Any serious bitcoin mining farm now consists of ASICs.
 Otherwise, it couldn’t be profitable.

 If true, this could completely upturn the crypto mining business.
 In the meantime, either WhatsMiner M30S++ or Antminer S19 Pro are the most favored choices among Bitcoin miners.

 A single ASIC miner, such as AvalonMiner A1166 Pro, capable of about 81 TH/s, could make about $23 per day.
-Of course, this is excluding the cost of the unit and ongoing electricity costs.
-If you are not prepared to invest in an ASIC miner, outside of cloud mining with StormGain, you could also join a mining pool.
+Of course, this excludes the cost of the unit and ongoing electricity costs.
+If you are not prepared to invest in an ASIC miner outside of cloud mining with StormGain, you could also join a mining pool.

 • Binance Pool